ZhaozzReal/DATTSS/README.md

  * genename: the HUGO gene symbol
  * first_exon_region：the genomic region of first exon region ranging from distal TSS to first exon end
- * Proximal_TSS：the position of proximal TSS inferred by DATTSS based on joint RNA-seq read coverage profile
+ * proximal_TSS：the position of proximal TSS inferred by DATTSS based on joint RNA-seq read coverage profile
  * MSE_ratio：the ratio of mean square error (MSE) calculated at the inferred proximal tandem TSS
  * sample1.bam：the distal TSS usage of given tandem TSS event in sample1 (```None``` means that the mean coverage of common 5'UTR region is lower than certain cutoff (default=20), which should be discarded from downstream analysis)
  * sample2.bam：the distal TSS usage of given tandem TSS event in sample2